trustwallet/ansible-collection-blockchain/README.md

 export MOLECULE_IMAGE=ami-...
 ```

-For each role there is a `/molecule/<role>` directory with configration files.
+For each role there is a `/molecule/<role>` directory with configuration files.

 Execute full integration scenario which includes steps to install all dependencies, create EC2 instance, execute role, test, cleanup and finally destroy EC2 instance run the following command (e.g. `ethereum` role).